 8. Clarinets Have Been Made from Various Materials

-True to its category of woodwind, the vast majority of the clarinet’s parts are and have always been made from wood.
+True to its woodwind category, most of the clarinet’s parts are and have always been made from wood.

 Today, the highest quality clarinets are made of African blackwood or grenadilla wood, also native to Africa.

 There is some controversy in the music community surrounding this, as both types of wood are becoming endangered.

 Many manufacturers are therefore branching out to other types of wood and even other materials like metal, rubber, resin, and even plastic which are also very common among beginners and more affordable models.